adonisjs/core/templates/config/hash.txt

   | Default hasher
   |--------------------------------------------------------------------------
   |
-  | By default we make use of the bcrypt hasher to hash values.
+  | By default we make use of the argon hasher to hash values.
 However, feel
   | free to change the default value
   |
   */